maxladabaum/neosensory_emf_detector/README.md

-# neosensory_emf_detector
+# Neosensory emf detector
-Code that lets users sense electromagnetic fields with Neosensory Buzz
+Code and instructions that let users sense electromagnetic fields with Neosensory Buzz